50 Best Nursing Careers Based by Salary

 40. Medical Surgical Nurse Practitioner

 What to expect: A Med-Surg nurse practitioner will have decided to focus on this area of care.
 An advanced degree, experience, and certification in your specialty are part of the requirements.
-As other nurse practitioners, a nurse practitioner dealing with both surgical and medical clients will function much more independently than a clinical nurse in the same area.
+As with other nurse practitioners, a nurse practitioner dealing with both surgical and medical clients will function much more independently than a clinical nurse in the same area.
 Diagnosis, treatment, prescribing care and medicines, follow-up, and proper documentation are part of this role.
-Persons recovering from severe accidents, diabetics, or having other chronic health issues need a nurse practitioner who understands and can address all their needs.
+Persons recovering from severe accidents, diabetics, or other chronic health issues need a nurse practitioner who understands and can address all their needs.
 Knowing one’s limits and gracefully referring those clients who are out of the scope of practice from the nurse practitioner’s perspective is crucial.

 Median salary: $98,900